 Forest is one of the important components of the biosphere.
-Forest area is 4.1 billion hectares in the world, i.e. about half of the total land cover.
+Forest area is about 4.0 billion hectares in the world, i.e. almost 1/3 of the total land cover.
 World reserve of wood is around 360 billion cubic metres, and annual growth - 3 200 million cubic metres.
 There are about 30 000 species of timber and shrubs, and thousands of bird and animal species.
 According to modern understanding, forest is a part of geographic landscape, unity of trees, bushes, grass, animals, birds and micro organisms which are biologically interconnected in the process of their development and affect one another and environment.